Translation of the Final Fantasy IV Documents on Settings Book

 Attack Mages Endowed by Their Intellect and Skill with Destructive Power Conducted through the Elements

 To use one's knowledge to concentrate the surrounding elements into a burst of power that kills or wounds one's enemies is black magic.
-Black mages have abundant stores of knowledge and high intelligence.
-No small amount of studying is involved in acquiring this knowledge.
+Black mages have high intelligence - and abundant stores of knowledge that demand no small amount of studying to procure.
 Naturally, their intelligence increases through battle as well.

-Mages Whose Stout Hearts and Unblemished Spirits Become Their Source of Power
+Mages Who Draw Power from Their Stout Hearts and Unblemished Spirits

 Therefore, a rod probably won't be able to deal enemies a mortal physical blow.
 Rods, like staffs, are weapons infused with magic, able to unleash black magic upon their use.